HR Software Menu Icon

 Knowing where employee records are and being able to search through them quickly offers much more than mere housekeeping advantages.
 Good information management also helps when it comes to audits, reviews, and other governance-related tasks.

-Look for tech-enabled solutions – There’s a whole range of technologies that can help with DEI reporting.
-From relatively simple tools like digital document signing and tracking that make good information management quicker and easier to more complex, HR-specific software.
+There’s a whole range of technologies that can help with DEI reporting, from relatively simple tools like digital document signing and tracking that make good information management quicker and easier to more complex, HR-specific software.

 Human Resource Information Systems (HRIS), in particular, make DEI reporting more efficient.
 Such software manages, streamlines and automates core HR processes.
 Powered by artificial intelligence (AI), these technologies collect, analyse and create reports with minimal input from HR teams, freeing them up for more people-centred work.